 Helensville / South Kaipara – a club targeting the region around Helensville where there is no nearby Rotary Club.
 They also focus on local projects and are less formal than the average Rotary Club and meet at the local RSA.

-As a result of going through the process of setting up these three Satellite clubs we have gained a lot of experience and put together a lot of material which we are happy to share with other Rotary Clubs which might be considering the establishment of a Satellite Club.
+As a result of going through the process of setting up these Satellite clubs we have gained a lot of experience and put together a lot of material which we are happy to share with other Rotary Clubs which might be considering the establishment of a Satellite Club.

 We are also happy to answer your questions – please use the contact form on the site to get in touch.